Whatsapp Icon

 Mammograms

-An advanced digital mammography uses X-rays to create detailed images of the breast, helping in the early detection of breast cancer.
-This method can identify tumors that are too small to be felt during a physical examination.
+Advanced digital mammography uses X-rays to create detailed images of the breast, helping in the early detection of breast cancer.
+This method can identify tumours that are too small to be felt during a physical examination.

 Breast MRI